devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab08_Sharing-Application/step6/step6.md

     - Click 'Edit' icon next to the 'PizzaOrderApp'

-    - You will see the name of current owner 'admin', Change is to 'peter' and click 'Save'.
+    - You will see the name of current owner 'admin', Change it to 'peter' and click 'Save'.

 - Validate the Application transfer

     - Go to the devportal and login in with 'peter'

+    {{TRAFFIC_HOST1_80}}/devportal

     - Check the application list and see whether full access is granted for the application.